tlangan1/Express-Server/README.md

    > node server.js

-1. 1.
+2. 1.
 To start the server in debug mode execute the following command.
       > node --inspect server.js

-1. The server listens on https://127.0.0.1:3001/.
+3. The server listens on whatever ports are available on the machine on which it is running as well as localhost.
-1. The server uses a local MySQL database to store and retrieve data.
+4. The server uses a local MySQL database to store and retrieve data.

 ## CORS

-1. The server uses a regular expression to accept requests from any localhost port without rejecting due to CORS.
+1. The server uses a regular expression to accept CORS requests from any localhost port.
+2. The server uses the results of the networkInterfaces() call to allow CORS requests from those IP addresses.

 ## Enable https in Express: